Demy de Zeeuw: Netherlands U21

 In May 2005, de Zeeuw was called up to the Netherlands U21 squad for the first time.
-He made his debut for the U21 Oranje side, coming on as a second half substitute, in a 2–0 win against Romania U21 on 3 June 2005.
+He made his debut for the U21 Oranje side, coming on as a second-half substitute, in a 2–0 win against Romania U21 on 3 June 2005.
 De Zeeuw was called up to the Netherlands U21 squad for the UEFA European Under-21 Championship in Portugal.
 Three days later on 17 May 2006, he scored his first goal for the U21 Oranje side, in a 2–2 draw against Germany U21.
 Besides being an unused substitute in a 2–1 loss against Ukraine U21 in the group match, de Zeeuw played in every match on the tournament.
 Jong Oranje started and finished their campaign against Ukraine U21, going out on a high with a 3–0 win in the final, after surprisingly losing their opening game to the Ukrainian team.
 Following the tournament, manager Foppe de Haan praised both de Zeeuw and Ismaïl Aissati's performances.
 Following this, he went in to make ten appearances and scoring once for the Netherlands U21 side.

 Senior team

 De Zeeuw played so well for AZ that he was able to make his debut for the Netherlands national football team under then-manager Marco van Basten in August 2006.
 However, de Zeeuw spent the next seven months, appearing as an unused substitute.
-Impressive performances for AZ led to his international debut for the Dutch national team in a UEFA Euro 2008 qualifier against Slovenia on 28 March 2007, coming on as a 74th-minute substitute, in a 1–0 win.
+Impressive performances for AZ led to his international debut for the Netherlands national team in a UEFA Euro 2008 qualifier against Slovenia on 28 March 2007, coming on as a 74th-minute substitute, in a 1–0 win.

 De Zeeuw usually played as a defensive midfielder and in the national team, he had to compete with the likes of Mark van Bommel, Orlando Engelaar, and Nigel de Jong in that position.
 De Zeeuw made his first start for Netherlands, starting a match and played 58 minutes before being substituted, in a friendly against South Korea on 2 June 2007.
 In a match against Bulgaria on 8 September 2007, he started the whole game and was a key player throughout the match, as Oranje won 2–0.
 De Zeeuw started in the remaining UEFA Euro 2008 qualifying matches, as he helped Netherlands qualify for the UEFA Euro 2008.
 In March 2008, de Zeeuw said in an interview with Algemeen Dagblad that he hoped to make a good impression during UEFA Euro 2008 to earn a transfer to another club.
 For the first six months of 2008, de Zeeuw continued to feature regularly for the national side, playing in the midfield position.
 Two months later, he was included in the Oranje's provisional squad.
 De Zeeuw made the 23 men squad ahead of the tournament despite suffering setback to his injury.
 However, his appearance was limited to a single appearance in the group stage against Romania.